CertifiedTrue/certifiedtrue.co/README.md

 $ npm install -g firebase-tools

-Sigin in to Google using certrrue@gmail.com (get password from secrets doc) and open the Firebase console.
+Sigin in to Google using 'my user name'@certifiedtrue.co (get password from admin, see secrets doc) and open the Firebase console.

 $ firebase login